xiaoxiaoliu10/Agent-First-Organization/docs/docs/Tools.md

 **`required`**: A boolean representing if the parameter is required.
 If required and a value could not be extracted, the prompt would be returned for the value

+**`verified`**: A boolean representing whether the extracted parameter need verification from user.
+If need verification from user, then set as False, means haven't been verified.
+If not, set as True, means it has been verified.

 #### Example Slots
 ```py
 [